rmannibucau/batchee/README.md

 rules as the implementation used to resolve ref attributes of the batch xml file (it means you can use qualified names, CDI names if you are in a CDI container...).

+### A word on extensions

+Readers, writers, processors have always a shortname which will only work with batchee implementation.
+To use it with other JBatch implementation use the full qualified name.

 ### `org.apache.batchee.extras.chain.ChainProcessor`

 Allow to set multiple `javax.batch.api.chunk.ItemProcessor` through a single processor.
 The n+1 processor processes the